Automatic Contraction of Unstructured Tensor Networks: Numerical Experiments

 \section{Numerical Experiments}

 This section details various numerical experiments that were performed using the methods introduced in this work.
 These span a wide array of models, from a dilute Ising spin glass with no regular structure to lattice models, in one and two dimensions, including both regular and disordered models, and including those with periodic as well as open boundary conditions.
 These were done with the PyTNR library, and both the implementation and the experiments are included in the release of this library, detailed in Appendix~\ref{appen:avail}.
-All timing was performed on an Intel Ivy Bridge processor.
+All timing was performed on 10 cores of an Intel Skylake processor, and all times reported are CPU time, counted across all cores used as applicable.
 In this section the convention that $k_B T = 1$ is used.
 Furthermore in this section the symbol $Z$ always refers to the partition function: